 Sleep It Off

 Sleep aids such as Dramamine and Benadryl can ease your anxiety by making your drowsy prior to take-off.
 Since most people typically do nod off at some point during their flights, consider how such medication can help speed up the process.
 Just be sure not to overdo your dosage to compensate for your fears.

 Many people fear flying due to claustrophobia, so make sure you’re not stuck in one of the worst seats on a plane in terms of comfort.
 For more people, aisle seats are ideal given you receive more leg room but everyone’s different in terms of what makes them feel safe and secure.

 Either way, book ahead of time to snag your preferred seat.
 If you’re flying an airline like Southwest where seating is first-come, first-serve, you might have to explain your phobia to someone or speak to a flight attendant to find a seat the suits you.

 Whether it’s a book, your phone or a game console, finding ways to pass the time on an airplane will distract you from your fear of flying.
 Think about it: your flight will be over before you know it if you can manage to get lost in a good story or film.
 Either way, don’t leave yourself twiddling your thumbs and give yourself something to do.

 Do an Advantageous Comparison

 Even cabin crews who are pros sometimes fear flying.
-Although flight attendant salary is high, it still doesn’t change the fact that all of us fear it one way or another.
+Many may want to know how to become a flight attendant but it still doesn’t change the fact that all of us fear it one way or another.
 The key is to acknowledge that fear and always look at the positive side!

 The more prepared you are for “what-ifs” aboard a flight, the easier it is to overcome your fear.
 Sticking these tips could indeed help you shatter your phobia once and for all.